Vaishnavi18292310/Twitter-Sentiment-Analysis-/README.md

 This project delves into sentiment analysis of tweets, leveraging classical machine learning models.
 It employs TF-IDF for robust feature extraction and trains Naive Bayes and Logistic Regression classifiers.
 These models are then harmonized using a Soft VotingClassifier to enhance predictive performance.
 The resulting model is capable of predicting sentiment and visualizing temporal trends in tweet data.

-📁 Project Structure
+## 📁 Project Structure

-├── train_model.ipynb           # Notebook for training the TF-IDF + VotingClassifier pipeline
+├── train_model.ipynb           # Training notebook for TF-IDF + VotingClassifier
-├── predict_model.ipynb         # Notebook to load the trained model and predict sentiment on new text ├── sentiment_trend_plot.ipynb  # Notebook for visualizing monthly sentiment trends using Matplotlib ├── requirements.txt            # Lists all project dependencies ├── model_pipeline.joblib       # Serialized trained model pipeline (TF-IDF vectorizer + VotingClassifier) └── twitter_data.csv            # Input dataset containing tweets
+├── predict_model.ipynb         # Load model and predict sentiment on new text ├── sentiment_trend_plot.ipynb  # Visualization of sentiment trends using matplotlib ├── requirements.txt            # Dependencies
+├── model_pipeline.joblib       # Trained pipeline model (TF-IDF + Voting)
+└── twitter_data.csv            # Input dataset (0 = Negative, 4 = Positive)

 ✅ # Key Features
 TF-IDF Vectorization: Transforms raw text into meaningful numerical features for machine learning models.